francisengelmann/FabScan100/README_Windows.md

 Known Issues
 ------------
-- If you hava a ATI/AMD graphic card and the app crashes hava a look at the windows event log.
+- If you have a ATI/AMD graphic card and the app crashes have a look at the windows event log.
 It may complain about a atioglxx.dll.
 Have a look in C:\Windows\System32 if it's there.
 If not: reinstall your graphic driver.
 If this doesn't resolve the problem search for atioglxx (no extension) in the unpacked driver installer, find a file called atioglxx.dl_.
 Copy and rename it to atioglxx.dll.
 Move it to C:\Windows\System32